 • Which was that point that triggered the growth of Cloud COACH?

 Introducing our freemium tier which overnight increased our brand visibility 10x, before that we did large deals but hardly anyone knew who we were.

-Here’s a graph showing our growth of our active deployments in Salesforce orgs.
+Here’s a graph showing the growth of our active deployments in Salesforce org.